Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: Final remarks and future directions

 \section{Final remarks and future directions}

-Our vision to achieve flexible and agile RRM in 5G is a clean-slate RRM architecture design based on a general purpose learning framework capable of autonomously generating control policies (i.e., algorithms) to solve complex and highly dimensional RRM tasks directly from data gathered in the network.
-In contrast to the legacy architectures where RRM consisted of a complex blend of numerous single-purpose algorithms, our vision advocates for designing and improving a single, general purpose, learning framework for different RRM functionalities.
-Experience (i.e., data) gathered by access nodes in the operator's network can be reused to either generate RRM policies at network deployment or to update individual policies following changes in the non-stationary wireless environment.
-This creates the opportunity to more effectively deploy/upgrade network equipment, thereby reducing CAPEX and OPEX for the operator while enhancing the system performance.
+The abundance of data and significant improvements in capabilities of modern hardware and ML algorithms make the time ripe for introducing a fundamentally different RRM architecture, where individual rule-based RRM algorithms are replaced by a general purpose learning framework capable of autonomously generating, directly from data, complex algorithms specialized for the RRM functionality at hand.

+The advantages of this approach are multi-fold.
+Firstly, the experience (i.e. data) gathered by an access node can be reused to improve the behavior of other nodes.
+Secondly, improving the single learning framework leads to an improvement across all RRM tasks, resulting in a compounded RRM performance gain.
+Thirdly, a new node installed in the operator's network will be promptly equipped with a near optimal policy by benefiting from the experience gathered by existing nodes.
+Moreover, changes in the non-stationary wireless environment are automatically taken into account by continuous learning at the network side.
+These benefits naturally result in significant Capital Expenditure (CAPEX) and Operating Expense (OPEX) reductions, while enhancing the system performance.

-While the proposed framework, based on NFQ-Iteration combined with transfer learning and ensemble learning, is valid and capable of producing results for a variety of RRM features, the fast pace of advancements in the field of ML regularly produces new and more powerful techniques that can enrich or replace the proposed framework without affecting the overall architecture.
-A natural extension of this work is to enhance the learning framework to jointly solve multiple RRM tasks with a single learned policy.
-Broadening the task solved by the learning framework would require not only a larger dataset, given the increased dimensionality, to derive the control policy but also, and preferably, more refined learning techniques.
-A different line of research would address more deeply the issue of coordination across agents to bring them closer to a team-like behavior rather than independent agents.
-Improving this work in both these directions is at the core of any future investigation considering machine learning for solving RRM problems.
+The proposed learning NFQ-iteration combined with transfer learning and ensemble learning is an example of framework capable of improving the performance against the state-of-the-art for a variety of RRM functionalities.
+Nonetheless, the fast pace of advances in the ML field regularly brings about more powerful techniques that can enrich or replace parts of the framework without affecting the overall architecture, which is intended to be future-proof.
+One such extension, given the recent successes of deep learning, is to directly learn features from raw measurements.
+While this approach requires significantly more data samples, naturally available in modern RANs, than the current feature-engineered solutions, the resultant features would certainly be more accurate.
+Another interesting and more involved extension is to jointly solve multiple RRM tasks with the aid of a single learned algorithm by extending the number of actions the agent has access to.

 \normalfont